Danieldacruz7/Image-Classifier-Application/README.md

 # Image-Classifier-Application

-An image classifier application trained on flower images that runs on the command line.
+An image classifier application trained on images of flowers and runs from the command line.